stefangary/ariane-packaging/Performance.md

 It took 58 minutes and 17GB RAM to run all the particles at once with the main output file being 1.1GB before it was split into 32 separate files, one for each set of larval behaviors.

+# Comparing Skylake versus older CPU architectures

+A Skylake, 34 CPU, 416GB RAM, SSD instance, image-ariane-sfg-5
++ copied input data in 16.5 minutes.
++ ran 32 concurrent simulations in 32 minutes.

+A Haswell, 34 CPU, 416GB RAM, SSD instance, image-ariane-sfg-5
++ copied input data in 16.75 minutes.
++ ran 32 concurrent simulation in 37 minutes.

+A Broadwell, 34 CPU, 416GB RAM, SSD instance, image-ariane-sfg-5
++ copied input data in 16.5 minutes.
++ run 32 concurrent simulations in 36 minutes (but 36 minutes was the time for the slowest simulation, in this case there were simulations that finished at 30 minutes, too.
+The other CPU architecture tests all had their simulations finish within +/- a minute of each other.

+Can maxing out RAM help run things faster? - No.
+A Skylake, 34 CPU, 624GB RAM, SSD instance, image-ariane-sfg-5
++ copied input data in 15.75 minutes.
++ run 32 concurrent simulations in 42 minutes.
+I was expecting at least a speedup since the RAM was bigger to allow for more caching.
+But, it looks like maxing out RAM is not a big help.

+How small can I make the RAM while still running fast?
+I already tried 340GB VM which ran slowly, so the target RAM for this is somewhere between 340GB and 416GB.
+Try 378GB:
+A Skylake, 34 CPU, 378GB, SSD instance, image-ariane-sfg-5
++ copied input data in 15 minutes, 51 seconds.
++ ran 32 concurrent simulations in 38 minutes.
+Used all remaining RAM for cache.

+Try 400GB RAM

+Finally, 64 CPUs do appear to decrease the data copy time.
+For 64 cores,
++ copied input data in 15 minutes.
++ ran 32 concurrent simulations in 32 minutes.

 # Summary